Azerbaijan Islamic Party: Views

+Ban

 In 1995, the government of Azerbaijan accused the Islamic Party of Azerbaijan of being covertly financed by Iran, which Azerbaijan regarded as an interference in its domestic affairs, and which is illegal under Azerbaijani law.
 Therefore, the leaders of the party were arrested and the Islamic Party of Azerbaijan was officially banned.
-Subsequently under the updated secular laws of Azerbaijan, Islamist parties and the formation of Islamist parties were banned.
+Subsequently, under the updated secular laws of Azerbaijan, Islamist parties and the formation of Islamist parties were banned.

 On 7 October 2011, Samadov was sentenced to 12 years in prison on charges of attempts to set up a criminal group to plan terror attacks and to overthrow the government.